 I'm passionate about doing good, giving back, and helping to tackle the climate crisis with my working life.

-This page showcases some of the projects I've worked on while learning web development.
+This page showcases some of the projects I've worked on while learning web development and as a professional full stack engineer.

 Bagajob is a web app that I've been working on with some of my former coding bootcamp classmates.
 It's designed for job seekers to organize and track the applications they've made.
 It stores a variety of job specific information (salary, closing date, etc.) along with notes on the application and interviews.